Loomi-me/hydrogen-reference-project/README.md

 Or files that import the `Visually.jsx` components and Methods.

-### Adding the visually.io scripts to the page <head> And Configuring the Alias and Api key
+### Adding the visually.io scripts to the document <head> And Configuring the Alias and Api key

  - `app/root.jsx` ( [root.jsx](app/root.jsx) )